An average trading volume for Danimer Scientific Inc. (DNMR) has been steady over the recent period. - The Dwinnex

 Revenue Estimates

-2 analysts predict $15.36M in revenue for the current quarter.
+According to 2 analysts, the current quarter’s revenue is expected to be $15.36M.
 It ranges from a high estimate of $17.31M to a low estimate of $13.4M.
 As of the current estimate, Danimer Scientific Inc.’s year-ago sales were $14.47M, an estimated increase of 6.10% from the year-ago figure.
 For the next quarter, 2 analysts are estimating revenue of $26.25M, an increase of 96.30% over than the figure of $6.10% in the same quarter last year.
 There is a high estimate of $26.3M for the next quarter, whereas the lowest estimate is $26.2M.

 A total of 3 analysts have provided revenue estimates for DNMR’s current fiscal year.
 The highest revenue estimate was $130.8M, while the lowest revenue estimate was $88M, resulting in an average revenue estimate of $103.72M.
 In the same quarter a year ago, actual revenue was $58.75M, up 76.50% from the average estimate.
 Based on 3 analysts’ estimates, the company’s revenue will be $178.08M in the next fiscal year.
 The high estimate is $198.1M and the low estimate is $143M.
 The average revenue growth estimate for next year is up 71.70% from the average revenue estimate for this year.